How Price Skimming Helps You Stay in The Competitive Market?

 Overhead costs are the operating costs of running a company that doesn’t influence the product’s making but is indirectly involved.
 It is an important aspect while setting up a product’s budget—for example, rent, insurance, repair, and maintenance, among others.
 Once the overall cost is determined, we add a markup percentage.
 The firm wants to make a profit after the cost recovery of the product (per unit).

-An example of markup percentage is, for example, 50% (a retail industry standard percentage in India of the final cost), and that provides the final price of the product (it will include the overall manufacturing charges plus the profit that sellers wish to earn from per unit of the product).
+An example of markup percentage is, for example, 50% (a standard percentage of the retail industry in India of the final cost), and that provides the final price of the product (it will include the overall manufacturing charges plus the profit that sellers wish to earn from per unit of the product).

 The formula of the markup percentage would be